 Payday loans typically need to be paid back within two weeks or when you receive your next paycheck, whichever comes first.

-The amount you can borrow will vary from lender to lender.
-However, most payday loans range between $100 to $1,000.
+The amount you can borrow varies between lenders.
+However, most payday loans range between $100 to $1,000 with $500 being about the average.

 If you fail to repay a payday loan, the lender may transfer your debt to collections, resulting in additional fees.
 To prevent collection actions, consider communicating with the store manager, financial institution, or online lender's customer service department.

-Typically, payday loans don't affect your credit scores as they are not usually reported to major credit bureaus unless the loan is not repaid and goes to collections.
+Typically, payday loans don't affect your credit scores as they are not usually reported to major credit bureaus.
 Storefront payday lenders often base loan eligibility on factors other than traditional credit reports or scores.

 *The content on this page provides general consumer information or tips.
 It is not financial advice or guidance.
 Each person’s circumstances are unique.
 The Cash Store may update this information periodically.
 This information may also include links or references to third-party resources or content.
 We do not endorse the third-party or guarantee the accuracy of this third-party information.
 There may be other resources that also serve your needs.